narenbhat/narenbhat/README.md

 - 🚀 Scaled application to handle 1M+ daily active users
 - 🛠 Reduced deployment time by 70% through CI/CD optimization
 - 💡 Implemented microservices architecture, improving system reliability by 99.9%
-- 🏅 Recognized as "Developer of the Year" in previous role

 ## 📊 GitHub Stats